Kalesh-Singh/ParallelMergeSort/README.md

 # Parallel Merge Sort ##

-This is a simple multithreaded version of merge sort, that utilizes the pthread library.
+This is a simple multi threaded version of merge sort, that utilizes the pthread library.

 ## Specifications ##
 + Merge sort recursively sorts halves of the input and then merges the 2 sorted halves.